voborgus/lmru--tech/content/en/glossary.md

 ## A

 ### After event message
+After the meeting message contains event log and all desitions made and sent to all participants.

 *[← back to value](../values/people/#3-we-respect-colleagues-time)*

 ### Availability of the tools
-We are working on corporate notebooks and can take them wherever we want.
+We can take corporate notebooks wherever we want.
 All tools and environments are available on the internet or through VPN.

 *[← back to value](../values/people/#3-we-respect-colleagues-time)*
 <hr />